dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

 # The _&#x03C8;_ Affaire

 Everybody knows it's one of the least known Greek letters in this days (at least, outside Greek world), but has a great history behind.
-Not just about the letter itself, but in our project.
+Not just the letter itself, but in our project.
 Originally our project's name began with a humble _p_, however there are a lot of _pCodes_ out there and we didn't wanna any misunderstanding after all this heavy effort.

-So we turned to think hard on how to replace the _p_ with a better thing... maybe just the three letters like 'psi' from _&#x3c8;&#x3b5;&#x3c5;&#x3b4;&#x3bf;_ in _pseudo code_ (the project's idea). &nbsp;But no, they were just too much.
+So we turned to think hard on how to replace the _p_ with a better thing.
+We started with three letters like 'psi' from _&#x3c8;&#x3b5;&#x3c5;&#x3b4;&#x3bf;_ in _pseudo code_ (the project's idea). &nbsp;But no, they were too much.
 Then we turned Greek and started with the obvious _pi_ because of the sound _p_ in English is very close to _&#x3c0;_ in Spanish.

-But, and this is really a very big _but_, we didn't want our Greco-Latin Etymologies professor (the great _Chango_ from ULSA in México) to wallow in his grave, because obviously &#x2015; again, everybody knows &#x2015; _&#x3C0;_ has nothing to do with _pseudo_... so, _&#x03C8;_ it is, and now _&#x03C8;Code_ you've.
+But, and this is really a very big _but_, we didn't want our Greco-Latin Etymologies professor (the great _Chango_ from ULSA in México) to wallow in his grave, because obviously &#x2015; again, everybody _knows_ &#x2015; _&#x3C0;_ has nothing to do with _pseudo_.

-...dalay
+So, _&#x03C8;_ it is, and now _&#x03C8;Code_ you've.

+... dalay
 <br>

 # _&#x03C8;Code_ Contributors